SuperOfficeDocs/superoffice-docs/user-guide/en/chat/admin/add-javascript.md

 8. Save, upgrade or publish the changes (this depends on what system you use).
 9. Open or refresh your web page.

 The chat widget is now available and live.
-Visitors to your website will now be able to start chatting with you.
+Visitors to your website may start chatting with you.

 > [!NOTE]
 > When you enable the chat feature, your organization must be ready to handle all incoming chat conversations.